- This event has passed.

 You can see an example of Dryland Design’s rockwork at street side basins in front of 236 W. University Blvd. and the northeast corner of 10th Ave and 2nd Street., along with photos below.

-We highly recommend you plant trees, understory plants, and native wildflower & restoration seed all at the same time.
+Trees, understory plants, and native wildflower & restoration seed are all planted at the same time.
 This makes irrigating them all (to get them established) much easier as you are already irrigating, and quickly establishes a living sponge of beautiful, sheltering, wildlife-supporting, vegetation including edible and medicinal species.

 EXISTING WATER-HARVESTING BASIN EXPANSION SERVICE: